hylo-lang/specification/spec.md

     fun main() {
       let x = A()
       let y = x.zero
-        // the value of 'y' projects that of 'x'
+        // 'y' projects 'x'
-        // corollary: the value of 'x' is projected by that of 'y' }
+        // corollary: 'x' is projected by 'y'
+    }
     ```

-5. The object yielded by a `let` or `inout` subscript or property call projects the arguments bound to the subscript or property's yield parameters.
+6. The projection yielded by a `let` or `inout` subscript or property call projects the arguments bound to the subscript or property's yielded parameters.

-6. (Example)
+7. (Example)

     ```val
     subscript min<T, E>(
-      _ a: yield T, _ b: yield T, by less_than: [E] (T, T) -> Bool ): T {
+      _ a: yielded T, _ b: yielded T, by less_than: [E] (T, T) -> Bool ): T {
       let { yield if !less_than(a, b) { b } else { a } }
     }